ycrc/containers-bootcamp/src/containers-presentation.md

 ![](img/workflow_diagram.svg)

 #
+### *id est*

+- Use docker to build everything
+- Use singularity to when you can't use docker

+#
 ### Reasoning

 - Docker/Docker Hub ecosystem large, stable
 - Docker re-builds can be faster
-- Docker Hub can auto-build github repos
+- Can auto-build git repos to docker\*
-- More easily use docker on other platforms
+- More easily use docker on most platforms

 #
 ### Best Practices

 - Don’t install anything to root’s home, `/root`
 - Don’t put container valuables in `$TMP` or `$HOME`
-- Use `ENTRYPOINT` for default runtime behavior
+- Use `CMD` for default runtime behavior
 - Maybe call `ldconfig` at the end of your `Dockerfile`

 </section>